 If noticing these patterns in a loved one, it is important to acknowledge them as non-judgmentally as possible.
-Be open and honesty, along with supportive and encouraging of getting treatment.
+Be open and honest, along with supportive and encourage getting treatment.

-Finding proper care is important to lower the risk of health conditions, including malnutrition and heart disease tied to yo-yo dieting and patterns.
+Proper care is vital to lower risks of serious health conditions, including malnutrition and heart disease tied to yo-yo dieting.
 What’s more, it could even be lifesaving.

 The science of binge eating can be a vicious cycle that brings on a tougher challenge than just stopping eating habits.
 Resorting to food for comfort during stressful moments can ultimately correlate negative relationships with food.

 Overall, binge eating disorder may present an individual with a way of coping with problems of identity and personal control.
 That being said, it is imperative to dig deep into the underlying cause that raises the risk of a binge.

 Bingeing may also be related to a negative self-image or persistent stress.
 The following self-help and methods could be beneficial:

 • Wearing clothes feeling both comfortable and confident in.